Art exhibits and gallery openings in Fairfield County

 Museums

 Weather Report, through March 29, the Aldrich Contemporary Art Museum, 258 Main St., Ridgefield.
-Sara Cwynar: Gilded Age through Nov.
-10. Art Aldrich, Nov.
-14, 7-9 p.m.
-Curated art sale, silent auction, and cocktail party to benefit the Museum.
-Tickets: $150-$350, shop.aldrichart.org.
 Info: aldrichart.org.

 Chinese Brushwork, through Dec.
 8, Bruce Museum, 1 Museum Dr., Greenwich.
 Display of 15 pieces of contemporary Chinese brushwork gifted to the Town of Greenwich.
 Collecting Reimagined: A 2D Curiosity Cabinet, Dec.
 14-March 29.
 Info: brucemuseum.org.